cgardesey/meetings_on_the_go_backend/readme.md

 ## Introduction

-This backend is built using Laravel, a popular PHP framework, to provide robust and efficient API services for the [**Meetings on the Go** android app](https://github.com/cgardesey/MeetingsOnTheGo).
+This backend is built using Laravel, a popular PHP framework, to provide robust and efficient API services for an android app.

 ## Requirements